 Over the weekend, the Castle comes to life with music in every corner.
 It's true living history and a chance to make this magnificent setting your home for the weekend - or just for the day.
 Whether you want to play, dance, learn or simply sit back and soak up the wonderful sounds, this is for you.

-In 2020 we celebrate in particular medieval dance.
-And as most of the extant dance music seems to come from Italy, we have a joint theme of medieval music from that glamorous and sophisticated land.
+In 2020, we are celebrating medieval dance.
+And as most of the surviving dance music comes from Italy, we will also be focusing on medieval music from that glamorous and sophisticated land.

-There'll be stacks of dance workshops, workshops about playing for dancing, as well as the usual satisfying pot-pourri of instrumental and vocal workshops - including the return of the Festival Choir!
+There'll be stacks of dance performances, dance workshops, workshops about playing for dancing... as well as the usual satisfying pot-pourri of concerts from top performers, plus instrumental and vocal workshops - including the return of The Festival Choir!

 Planned for future years...